-Platinum's governance arrangements have been consistent with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 4th edition (ASX Principles and Recommendations) throughout the reporting period of 1 July 2022 to 23 August 2023.
+Platinum's governance arrangements have been consistent with the ASX Corporate Governance Council's Corporate Governance Principles and Recommendations 4th edition (ASX Principles and Recommendations) throughout the reporting period of 1 July 2023 to 28 August 2024.
 This Statement reports Platinum's compliance with the ASX Principles and Recommendations during this period.

-More information on Platinum's corporate governance arrangements, including this Corporate Governance Statement and Appendix 4G, is available on Platinum's website under the 'Corporate Governance' tab at www.platinum.com.au/About-Platinum/PTM-Shareholders
+More information on Platinum's corporate governance arrangements, including this Corporate Governance Statement and Appendix 4G, is available on Platinum's website under the 'Board & Governance' tab at www.platinum.com.au/ptm-shareholder